 ID sheets by 'Dinky Moira'

-The ID sheet below helps you identify the more common species of violet.
-It was produced for @wildflower_hour by "Dinky Moira" - so called because when you are taking your first steps in botany, you'll wish you had a dinky version of our friend Moira @nervousbotanist to pull out of your rucksack and ask her for help!
-Moira has very kindly made five ID sheets available to view or download here:
+The ID sheets below help you identify the more common species of violet.
+They were produced for @wildflower_hour by "Dinky Moira" - so called because when you are taking your first steps in botany, you'll wish you had a dinky version of our friend Moira @nervousbotanist to pull out of your rucksack and ask her for help!
+Moira has very kindly made six ID sheets available to view or download here: